 - Personal access tokens bypass session cookies and can be used in scripts.
 Keep them secret and regenerate them if compromised.

-- User handling is intended for a trusted group of users on a shared instance (family, team).
+server.oauth_only: trueto enforce OAuth-only login and prevent password authentication.
+Per-user access tokens and the globalapp.access_tokenremain valid for API and CLI access. - User handling is intended for a trusted group of users on a shared instance (family, team).
 For public-facing deployments, place Hister behind a reverse proxy with HTTPS.